-Throughout January we will be bringing you the key trends set to shape the agri-food supply chain.
-From sustainability to ethical standards, we look at how the latest industry insight and trend analysis will be driving the industry.
+Throughout January we brought you the key trends set to shape the agri-food supply chain.
+From sustainability to ethical standards, we looked at how the latest industry insight and trend analysis will be driving the industry.

 The future of the agri-food supply chain: 2022 and beyond